 What if income comes up short?

-What happens if the income comes up short because of high debt or low income?
-It’s still possible to qualify, but the applicant will need to document one or more compensating factors.
+What happens if your residual income comes up short because of high debt or low income?
+It’s still possible to qualify, but you may need to document one or more compensating factors.
 Such factors can include income from other sources, unused proceeds available in the reverse mortgage after closing, available cash in retirement accounts or savings, etc. If your residual income is still short after applying compensating factors, your lender may require a LESA or you may not qualify at all.